ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

 ^^^^^^^^^^^

 * Junctions and roundabouts need to be linked to the starting point of each adjacent road
+* Each segment must be linked to the biggest component.
+No other components can exist in the network.
 * Segments have a seperate namespace from Roads, i.e. multiple roads with the ID 1 can exist under differen segments